quantum9Innovation/proto/api/docs/repetition.md

 $$ N = \sum_{i=1}^{n} \frac{\Delta T_i}{\Delta T_i + K} $$

-where $ n $ is the number of correct responses, $\Delta T_i$ is the change in time from the most recent relearning event to $T_i$ and $K$ is a constant chosen to reduce the weight of "small" changes in time. $K = 1/8$ is a reasonable choice, which weights 1 hour as being equivalent to 1/4 of a day in terms of learning productivity.
+where $ n $ is the number of correct responses, $\Delta T_i$ is the change in time from the most recent relearning event to $T_i$ and $K$ is a constant chosen to reduce the weight of "small" changes in time. $K = 1/8$ is a reasonable choice, which weights 1 hour as being equivalent to 1/4 of a day in terms of learning productivity. $N$ is limited to the current streak of correct responses to eliminate noise from incorrect responses.

 Turning now to $\sigma$, we need a way of assessing *accuracy* based on previous tests.
 However, its important to note that there is no baseline accuracy measurement, as accuracy is really a function of time that is constantly changing each time a card is relearned.
-Instead, we will take a weighted average of past streak of correct responses (excluding the most recent incorrect response and any responses prior to that) similar to our calculation for $N$.
+Instead, we will take a weighted average of past streak of correct responses (excluding the most recent incorrect response and any responses prior to that), which is the same as our calculation of $N$.
-The only difference is that this time $N$ is calculated only for the current streak, not *all* correct responses.

 Next, we need to turn this into a probability distribution.
 In other words, we can view each test as a "trial" in a binomial distribution[^4].